 The Sixth Form follow a broad and flexible curriculum leading to GCE at A2.
 In some subjects the Cambridge International Pre-U qualification is also available and runs alongside the A-level curriculum.
 Results show a 100% pass rate.
 Please see our latest news section for this year's success stories.

 A full Careers programme assists almost all students to move on at the end of the Sixth Form to their first choice degree or other courses, many at major UK universities, including Oxford and Cambridge.

 All Sixth Form students partake in the School’s enrichment curriculum which takes place on a Friday afternoon.
 Sixth Form students are kept very busy and are given the opportunity to take part all the activities be they sports teams, orchestras, choirs or drama productions.
-The Sixth Form also takes the lead in organising house events and the School’s Charity RAG week.
+Our sixth formers also take the lead in organising house events and the School’s Charity RAG week.

 Mr Gareth Hughes